ibexa/documentation-developer/docs/guide/permissions.md

 For example, a `content/publish` Policy with a `ContentType` Limitation on the "Blog Post" Content Type will allow the User to publish only Blog Posts, and not other Content.

 Note that Policies on one Role are connected with the *and* relation, not *or*, so when Policy has more than one Limitation, all of them have to apply.
-See [example below](#restrict-editing-to-part-of-the-tree).
+See [example from Administration Management](admin_panel.md#restrict-editing-to-part-of-the-tree).

 Remember that a Limitation specifies what a User *can* do, not what they *can't do*.
 A `Section` Limitation, for example, *gives* the User access to the selected Section, not *prohibits* it.